 Have you ever wondered how castles and cathedrals were constructed?
 If so, then explore a class in which you will not only learn about how they were constructed, but why.
 This class will take students to some of the classic castles and fortified cities in Wales and England as well as some of the outstanding religious structures in England.

 The construction techniques used when these structures were created are still relevant today.
 Students will learn why they were built and why some were abandoned.
 Each student will be assigned a specific castle or cathedral to research.
 During the tour, each student will be the resident expert and tour guide for the group at that location.
-In addition, students will visit Stonehenge, Westminster Abbey, and the Tower of London.
+In addition, students will visit Stonehenge and Westminster Abbey.
 There is also free time in London, one of the great cities of the world.

 By participating in this program, students will: